Go to the Students section

-The academic Faculties are supported by a range of professional support services, organised into Directorates, as follows:
+The academic Faculties are supported by a range of professional support services, organised into what we call ‘Directorates’, as follows:

-Detailed information about the University’s structures for academic governance can be found on the University Committees website at (you will need your Brookes staff number and password to log in to this page).
+Detailed information about the University’s structures for academic governance can be found on our Academic Board & Sub-Committees Google site.
+You will need your Brookes affiliate staff number and password to log onto this site.